 The Execute Command Line Listener is used to execute commands on the command line and passes the results along as a new transaction.
-To configure the this listener, select the Execute Command Line Listener from the Listener Type drop-down menu.
+To configure this listener, select the Execute Command Line Listener from the Listener Type drop-down menu.

-- On the Basic configuration tab you should specify the Polling interval for how often to execute commands.
+- On the Basic configuration tab, you should specify the Polling interval for how often to execute commands.
 The Command Source could be two types:

 - Simple Config (description in transport)

 - Script file (description in transport)